transmute-industries/draft-ietf-spice-charter/charter.md

 Digitial credentials are identity documents with attributes (public or private claims in IANA registries) about the identity.
 The identifiers referenced could be about any subject, but common examples include people, devices, assets, organizations and processes.

+Examples of producing and consuming digital credentials with the "Three Role Model" include credential endorsement by third parties, credential trustworthiness via remote attestation evidence appraisal for issuers, or credential transparency via notarization.

 ## Goals

 Coordination with RATS, OAUTH, JOSE, COSE, and SCITT are important to ensure that the latest work at IETF is leveraged.
 Feedback from experts in other IETF working groups is gathered in the SPICE WG without creating fragments of credential work spread accross several existing places in the IETF.